ESMValGroup/ESMValTool_Tutorial/_episodes/07-development-setup.md

 [Installation]({{ page.root }}{% link _episodes/02-installation.md %}).

 It is good practice to update the version of mamba and conda on your machine before setting up ESMValTool.
-This can be done as follows:
+If you have already installed Miniforge, this is can be done as follows:

 ~~~bash
 mamba update --name base mamba conda